commul/all4ling/content/english/about/projects/zeitshift.md

 **Zeit.shift** is a cross-border cooperation between the [Dr. Friedrich Teßmann Library](https://www.tessmann.it/en/home.html) (Bolzano, Italy), the [Universitäts- und Landesbibliothek Tirol](https://www.uibk.ac.at/ulb/) (Innsbruck, Austria) and [Eurac Research](https://www.eurac.edu/) (Bolzano, Italy), which **seeks to preserve, develop and communicate the cultural and textual heritage of the historical region of Tyrol**.

-The project focuses on **historical newspapers**, which are currently scattered across Tyrol and are only partially digitised.
+The project focuses on **historical newspapers written in German**, which are currently scattered across Tyrol and are only partially digitised.
 It will digitise some 500,000 pages of Tyrolean papers published between 1850 and 1950 and gather these in a single, freely accessible web platform, **inviting citizens to curate, explore and engage with the data through activities, games and learning materials**.

 **The mutual collaboration between researchers, librarians and citizens** will help improve the functionality of the web platform for users worldwide and serve as an **opportunity for local and foreign communities to learn more about** the historical and cultural heritage of **Tyrol**.